 Where you'll study

 Faculty of Health, Social Care and Medicine

-If you are joining the course in academic year 2022/23, are already registered with the General Medical Council, and have been working in the NHS for a minimum of two years at the point of enrolment, you can expect the tuition fee to be £16,000 for the entire course, subject to completing the programme within three years.
+If you are joining the MCh in academic year 2024/25, are already registered with the General Medical Council, and have been working in the NHS for a minimum of two years at the point you enrol on the programme, you can expect the tuition fee to be £16,000 for the entire course, subject to completing the programme within three years.

-Alternatively, if you are joining the course in academic year 2022/23 and are appointed as an International Training Fellow, you can expect the tuition fee to be £35,000 for the entire course, subject to completing the programme within three years.
+Alternatively, if you are joining the MCh in academic year 2024/25 and are appointed as an International Training Fellow, you can expect the tuition fee to be £35,000 for the entire course, subject to completing the programme within three years.